ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

  \mathbf{P}(B_{i}=1) = 0.00053
  $$

- That is, the probability that your heart beats in sync with another heart is 0.053%, very small indeed.
+ That is, the **probability that your heart beats in sync with another heart is 0.053%**, very small indeed.

 Using the fact that the current world population is around 7.5 billion,